Federal Council (Austria): Composition

-The 61 members of the Federal Council (Mitglieder des Bundesrats, colloquially called Bundesräte) are elected according to proportional representation by each of the Austrian states' legislatures (Landtage) for 5- to 6-year terms.
+The 60 members of the Federal Council (Mitglieder des Bundesrats, colloquially called Bundesräte) are elected according to proportional representation by each of the Austrian states' legislatures (Landtage) for 5- to 6-year terms.
 The composition of the Bundesrat therefore changes after every state election and the distribution of seats in the Austrian Landtage.
 The second largest faction of the particular Landtag has the right to designate at least one deputy.
-The number of representatives delegated by each Bundesland ranges between three and twelve, depending on its population as ascertained by a regular census; it is fixed per presidential decree.
+The number of representatives delegated by each Bundesland (state within the country) ranges between three and twelve, depending on its population as ascertained by a regular census; it is fixed per presidential decree.

 The deputies may ally along party lines and form parliamentary groups, which have to meet a quorum of five seats, if not admitted by particular resolution.
-Currently the MPs of the Austrian People's Party (ÖVP), the Social Democratic Party of Austria (SPÖ), the Freedom Party of Austria (FPÖ) and the GREENS form political groups in the Bundesrat.
-Although there is a NEOS member, political groups require 5 members:
+Currently the MPs of the Austrian People's Party (ÖVP), the Social Democratic Party of Austria (SPÖ), the Freedom Party of Austria (FPÖ) and The Greens form political groups (Fraktionen) in the Bundesrat.
+Although there is a NEOS member, political groups require 5 members.
+The seat distribution (as of July 2025) is as follows:

-The President of the Federal Council is nominated by the largest party of each state in half-yearly intervals.
+The President of the Federal Council is nominated by the largest party of each state in semi-yearly intervals.